Information Officer: Peter Cansell: firstname.lastname@example.org

 & Mike Aylen, Chair.

-An expanding web-links catalogue of providers providing free online CPD for Teachers and School Staff.
+An expanding web-links catalogue of providers providing some free and some paid online CPD for Teachers and School Staff.

 The Open University has a huge range of free online courses through ‘OpenLearn’ and has an ‘Education and Development’ category offering 175 courses ranging from 3 to 50 hours of study.
 Topics include e-learning, languages, assessment, early years, leadership, study skills and many more.
 Anyone is able to sign up for a free OpenLearn account.